risingfast/ancestry/readme.md

     16-Jul-2021 add search to personal profile menu 16-Jul-2021 add information to personal profile
     19-Jul-2021 suppress printing (null)
+    19-Jul-2021 exclude Unknown
+    19-Jul-2021 add events to personal profiles
 #### Enhancements: (0)
-    exclude unknown from personal profile listings and searches add events to personal profiles
-    add middle and maiden names to people listings send or show reminders of upcoming birthdays and events via email remove the temporarily disabled password
+    add middle and maiden names to people listings fix the date ordering on the birthday listing to take day into account along with month send or show reminders of upcoming birthdays and events via email remove the temporarily disabled password